The Question Of What Is A Healthy Amount Of Fat Intake Per Day Is Controversial And Comes Up Often.

 We need to be having the healthy fats that are absolutely necessary for the functioning of that membrane.
 Consider that there are one hundred trillion cells and that we need to make sure that they are healthy.

 Now, let’s assume that we are starting from an average diet and we need to now get healthy.
-First thing we need to do is clean out that fluid and we can do that through juicing, fasting, colonics and various other things.
+The first thing we need to do is clean out that fluid and we can do that through juicing, fasting, colonics, and various other things.

-We need to change the membranes to become healthy and highly functional and we can only do that through supplying lots of fats.
-It takes about 9 months of a high fat diet where approximately 50% of your daily intake of food is through heathy fats.
+We need to change the membranes to become healthy and highly functional and we can only do that by supplying lots of fats.
+It takes about 9 months of a high-fat diet where approximately 50% of your daily intake of food is through healthy fats.

 You will live quite well from this diet as every cell can use healthy fats for fuel.
 The result is changing over all the cells in our body where all are optimally functioning.
 At that point after the 9 months, I recommend people drop down to 30-40% fat as a percentage of their daily consumption.

 At a minimum for a healthy and balanced diet, 30% of your daily consumption of food should come from healthy fats.